auth0/docs/articles/support/index.md

 </table>

 ### No plan
-If you do not have a support plan subscription, you have access to the Auth0 Community.
+If you do not have a support plan subscription, you have access to the Auth0 Community and documentation.
 Response times may vary and are not guaranteed.

 :::panel Trial subscriptions
 New Auth0 customers receive Standard Support during the 22-day trial period.
 Customers may check on how many trial days they have left by logging into the [Dashboard](${manage_url}).